NVIDIA/NeMo-Guardrails/nemoguardrails/eval/README.md

 #### Evaluation Results

-To evaluate the hallucination rail, we use the manually curate a set of [questions](../data/hallucination/sample.txt) which majorly consists of questions with a false premise i.e. questions that cannot have a correct answer.
+To evaluate the hallucination rail, we manually curate a set of [questions](../data/hallucination/sample.txt) which mainly consists of questions with a false premise, i.e., questions that cannot have a correct answer.

 For example, the question "What is the capital of the moon?" has a false premise since the moon does not have a capital.
 Since the question is stated in a way that implies that the moon has a capital, the model might be tempted to make up a fact and answer the question.

 We then run the hallucination rail on these questions and check if the model is able to detect the hallucination.
 We run the evaluation using OpenAI `text-davinci-003` and `gpt-3.5-turbo` models.

-We breakdown the performance into the following metrics
+We breakdown the performance into the following metrics:

-* % of questions that are intercepted by the model i.e. % of questions where the model detects are not answerable
+* % of questions that are intercepted by the model, i.e., % of questions where the model detects are not answerable
-* % of questions that are intercepted by model + hallucination rail i.e. % of questions where the either the model detects are not answerable or the hallucination rail detects that the model is making up facts
+* % of questions that are intercepted by model + hallucination rail, i.e., % of questions where the either the model detects are not answerable or the hallucination rail detects that the model is making up facts

 | Model | % intercepted - model |% intercepted - model + hallucination rail|
 |-------|----------| ---------------------------- |